 All aboard!
-Your Overland Route train edges San Francisco Bay, crosses the Southern Pacific Martinez-Benicia Bridge and is off for Chicago.
+Your Overland Route train edges San Francisco Bay, crosses Southern Pacific's great Martinez-Benicia Bridge and is off for Chicago.
 A short stop at Sacramento.
 Then the slow rising foothills of the Forty-Niner country-zipping past gullies and over streams that once ran heavy with gold.
 Higher and higher.
 Into the sheer tips of the Sierra where the train winds through dense forests of pine trees and clusters of giant boulders.